Chief Executive Officer

 picture of Amy Dupcak Remland

-Amy Dupcak Remland is the author of Dust, Short Stories, published in 2016, and the co-editor and designer of Words After Dark: A Lyrics, Lit & Liquor Anthology, published in 2020.
-After studying Writing and Film History at Sarah Lawrence, she earned an MFA in Fiction from The New School.
-She has worked as an adjunct English professor, music and culture journalist, assistant editor, and high-school creative writing teacher.
-Amy has led creative and essay writing workshops, as well as private sessions, at Writopia Lab since 2012, primarily working with teens.
-She also works with adults at The Writer’s Rock as a fiction instructor and private mentor/editor.
+Amy Dupcak is the author of Dust, Short Stories (2016) and co-editor and designer of Words After Dark: A Lyrics, Lit & Liquor Anthology (2020).
+After studying Creative Writing and Film History at Sarah Lawrence, she earned an MFA in Fiction from The New School.
+She has worked as a music and culture journalist, assistant editor, adjunct English professor, and high-school creative writing teacher.
+Amy has been a Writopia instructor since 2012, primarily working with teens in different capacities.
+She also works with adults across genres at The Writer’s Rock as an instructor, mentor, editor, and manager.

 Instructor